hmcts/ccd-docker/README.md

 Parameters:
 - `roles`: a comma-separated list of roles.
 Roles must be existing IDAM roles for the CCD domain.
 Every caseworker requires at least it's coarse-grained jurisdiction role (`caseworker-<jurisdiction>`).
 - `email`: Email address used for logging in.
 - `password`: Optional.
 Password for logging in.
-Defaults to `password`.
+Defaults to `Pa55word11`.

 For example: